ravimalde/ufc_fight_predictor/README.md

 1. The primary bulk of future work will be aimed at fixing the model symmetry.
 One possible way to do this would be to duplicate the training dataset, switch the positions of the x and y fighters, and then concatenate it with the original dataset.
 This may result in the weights of the x and y features being the same.
 If not, then further investigation into this issue is necessary.

-2. Thenmodel will be periodically retrained as more data is available.
+2. The model will be periodically retrained as more data is available.
 Over the last few years the UFC has held approximately 500 fights per year and this figure is likely to rise.
 Therefore in a few years time the dataset could be significantly larger, likely resulting in better model performance.